Uvira: Arab-Swahili slave trade

-Henry Morton Stanley meets David Livingstone in 1871 at Ujiji, present-day Tanzania—a key hub in the 19th-century East African slave and ivory trade.
+Henry Morton Stanley meets David Livingstone in 1871 at Ujiji, present-day Tanzania, a key hub in the 19th-century East African slave and ivory trade.
 During this period, early Arab-Swahili raids in the region targeted the Barundi of the Ruzizi Plain and the Bavira, seizing cattle and capturing men who were later sold at Ujiji.

 Between the 1840s and 1890s, Burundi's shoreline served as an entrepôt for the slave traffic coming from the eastern part of the Congo Free State.
-Known interchangeably as Bajiji, Ba-Arabu, or Ba-Swahili, these traders were closely associated with Muhammad bin Khalfan bin Khamis al-Barwani and his entourage.
-Locally, they became known as Ba-Maliza, a collective derivation of Khalfan's nickname Ru-maliza ("the one who finishes off people"), an epithet that hauntingly evoked the depopulating effects of slavery.
-These traders were regarded with a dual reputation: on one hand, they were purveyors of exotic goods and intermediaries in international commerce, while on the other, they were feared as raiders whose activities could destabilize entire communities.
-In contrast to the more intense slave raids experienced in nearby regions such as Maniema to the west, Uvira did not endure the same scale of violence.
-However, slavery was still prevalent, with Arab-Swahili traders primarily operating as warlords involved in the Indian Ocean slave trade.
+These traders, who were interchangeably known as Bajiji, Ba-Arabu, or Ba-Swahili, worked closely with Muhammad bin Khalfan bin Khamis al-Barwani and his entourage.
+People locally called them Ba-Maliza, a collective derivation of Khalfan's nickname Ru-maliza, which means "the one who finishes off people".
+These traders were purveyors of exotic goods and intermediaries in international commerce, while on the other, they were feared as raiders whose activities could destabilize entire communities.
+In contrast to the more intense slave raids experienced in nearby regions such as Maniema to the west, Uvira did not endure the same scale of violence, but slavery was still prevalent, with Arab-Swahili traders primarily operating as warlords involved in the Indian Ocean slave trade.
 Early Arab-Swahili raids concentrated on seizing cattle from the Barundi of the Ruzizi Plain and from the Bavira, with men also captured and sold at Ujiji.
 Oral history suggests that descendants of enslaved Bavira remain in Dar es Salaam today.
 The bustle of Uvira's market became apparent during Richard Francis Burton's expedition in April 1858.
 Burton reported being "eagerly received" and met two Arab-Swahili merchants, "Médjib" and "Bakkari", envoys of "Seid-ben-Médjib", an Arab-Swahili merchant of Ujiji.
 The Bavira remembered this encounter for decades, as in 1933 A. T. Loons recorded that the first three Europeans to arrive in Uvira from Baraka were given nicknames by the locals: one "Kigoma", another "Mukerenge", and the third "Kituba".
 Musabwa, a Vira leader who later became chief, personally welcomed them on the lakeshore and exchanged gifts, including velvet cloth.
 Other European explorers reinforced this image with the Austrian explorer Oscar Baumann, who described the Arab-Swahili station at Uvira as "filled with slaves, most of them women and children", some shackled, others roaming.
-His writings accentuated the human suffering but simultaneously echoed the colonialist rhetoric of his era, serving as an appeal to European governments to intervene before the Congo Free State consolidated control.
+His writings, though, echoed the colonialist rhetoric of his era, which served as an appeal to European governments to intervene before the Congo Free State consolidated control.